Curriculum Vitae

 TEACHING EXPERIENCE:

-Professor - Michigan State University
+Professor - Michigan State University: Undergraduate

-Political Parties and Interest Groups (Fall 2007)
+Political Parties and Interest Groups (Fall and Spring 2009, Spring 2010, Spring 2011)

 Campaigns & Elections - Writing Intensive (Spring 2008)